This post may contain affiliate links. Please read our disclosure policy.

 Optional – chopped parsley (for garnish)

-Cook for a few minutes on low.
-Just as the garlic barely starts to brown, add the flour.
+- Cook for a few minutes on low, just until the garlic barely starts to brown.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.